Mother of senior aide to Mexico's ex-president arrested in Germany

 That shell firm in turn allegedly sent the funds to Lozoya and his relatives.

-Reporting by Lizbeth Diaz; Writing by David Alire Garcia; Editing by Frank Jack Daniel and Susan Thomas
+Reporting by Lizbeth Diaz; Writing by David Alire Garcia; Editing by Frank Jack Daniel, Susan Thomas and Paul Simao